Open gallbladder removal

-Open gallbladder removal, or open cholecystectomy, is a surgery to remove the gallbladder via a large open incision in the abdomen.
-Doctors perform the procedure to provide permanent relief to a patient suffering from gallstones and other problems associated with the gallbladder.
+Open gallbladder removal is a surgery to remove the gallbladder via a single, large open incision in the abdomen.
+It’s also called open cholecystectomy.
+Doctors perform the procedure to provide permanent relief to a person with gallstones and other problems associated with the gallbladder.

-According to the Mayo Clinic, laparoscopic or minimally invasive removal is the most common type of gallbladder removal surgery.
-However, open gallbladder surgeries are still used for a variety of patients, especially those who have scar tissue or other complications from prior abdominal surgeries.
+According to the Mayo Clinic, laparoscopic cholecystectomy is the most common type of gallbladder removal surgery performed.
+It’s a minimally invasive surgery.
+However, open gallbladder surgeries are still used for a variety of people, especially those who have scar tissue or other anatomical complications from prior abdominal surgeries.

-Other conditions that could make you a candidate for open gallbladder removal include:
+Other conditions that could make you a candidate for gallbladder removal include:

-- biliary dyskinesia, which is when the gallbladder doesn’t fill or empty correctly due to a defect
+- Biliary dyskinesia.
+This occurs when the gallbladder doesn’t empty bile correctly due to a defect in its motion.

-- choledocholithiasis, which is when gallstones have moved to the common bile duct (CBD) and may be causing a blockage that doesn’t allow the gallbladder to drain
+- Choledocholithiasis.
+This happens when gallstones have moved to the common bile duct where they may be stuck, causing a blockage that doesn’t allow the gallbladder or rest of the biliary tree to drain.

 A doctor will recommend gallbladder removal if your gallbladder is causing a severe, acute problem or has become a chronic concern.
 Some symptoms that may indicate the need for gallbladder removal include:

-- sharp pain in the upper portion of your abdomen that can extend to the middle of your stomach, right shoulder, or back
+- sharp pain in the right upper portion of your abdomen that can radiate to the middle of your abdomen, right shoulder, or back

-- yellowing of your skin (jaundice), which indicates a bile duct blockage
+- jaundice, or yellowing of your skin, which typically indicates a bile duct blockage when due to biliary disease

 Sometimes a doctor will recommend watchful waiting to see if gallbladder-related symptoms lessen.
 Diet changes, such as reducing overall fat intake, may also help.
 If symptoms persist, a doctor may recommend surgery.

-Open gallbladder removal is considered a safe operation and complications are rare.
+Open gallbladder removal is considered a safe operation.
+Complications are rare.
 However, every surgical procedure carries some risks.
 Before the procedure, your doctor will perform a complete physical examination and medical history to minimize these risks.

 Risks of open gallbladder removal include: